Skip to main content

 The course is made up of four units which include:

-• Behaviour and Discipline in the UPS
+• Behaviour and Discipline in the Uniformed Protective Services

 • Team Work, Leadership and Communication